 brick for the 8530w is bigger than that for the 8510w.
 Yes, you read

 that right: they made the brick bigger.
 I just don't get that part.
+Oh, and Ubuntu (well, Linux in general) rocks: I got new hardware,

 simply moved my hard drive to the new machine and booted up, and